 The kitchen is a mess since the dinner dishes were neglected the night before, and at this point she is just ready to crawl back into bed and hope Mary Poppins drops in, and quick!

 Yet facing her reality, she gets going on the dishes while the kids are getting dressed.
 She tries to work on getting the house in order for the day, but the kids are not cooperating and she is feeling more and more exasperated.
 A refreshing morning break is a dream at best.

-They spend an hour doing school work, but the kids begin to fight again so she assigns something they can do without her and gets online (there is no dirty laundry, piles of dirty dishes or arguing children on Facebook.)
+They spend an hour doing school work, but the kids begin to fight again so she assigns something they can do without her and gets online (there is no dirty laundry, piles of dirty dishes or arguing children on Pinterest.)
 When lunch comes, she is ready for a nap and is thoroughly worn.

 Putting the children down for a nap is a chore, since they won’t stay in bed unless she stands over them until they fall asleep.
 Once again, they don’t get a nap.
-She sees the mess around her, but has so many unnecessary possessions that the thought of organizing it yet again, creates a mild panic attack for her.
+She sees the mess around her, but has so many unnecessary possessions that the thought of organizing yet again creates a mild panic attack for her.

 Dad gets home and she apologizes for not having dinner ready.
 She leaves the kids to him and heads to the kitchen.
 Dad is a new Christian and isn’t quite sure yet how to handle the chaos around him.
 That leaves him unsettled.

 She serves frozen burritos on paper plates.
 When dinner is done, everyone heads off to do what they please.
 She is so worn out from her day that the evening chores get left undone again.

 It turns into a never ending battle that leaves her exhausted day after day after day.
 She wants a better life but sees no silver lining on her dark clouds.